kvrag/repo-extractor/README.md

 ### Clone all repos from your cohort's organization, along with all the branches!

-1. Don't clone this repo - instead, save the included files locally and don't run `git init`.
+1. Don't clone this repo - instead, download the files and save locally.
 Otherwise you'll have repos inside a repo, no-no.
 2. `getAllBranches.sh` and `download-repos.rb` should be in the same directory.
 3. Change the organization name on line 23 of `download-repos.rb`.
 4. Run `gem install octokit`.